MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex Shrink

-The flex-shrink property specifies how the item will shrink relative to the rest of the flexible items inside the same container.
+The Shrink property specifies how the item will shrink relative to the rest of the flex items inside the same container.

-Note: If the element is not a flexible item, the flex-shrink property has no effect.

 ```xml